 Trying to get your swimming pool alkalinity levels dialed in?
 No worries, I got your back.
-In order to find out how to raise or lower your pool’s total alkalinity, there’s a few simple steps you need to take:
+In order to find out how to raise or lower your pool’s total alkalinity, there are a few simple steps you need to take:

 - Test your water